ArianeDucellier/arianeducellier.github.io/_pages/about.md

 I am interested in statistical analysis and time series forecasting, and more broadly data science using complex data across space and time.

-Currently, I am working on developing mathematical methods and computational codes to adjust data sample weights of contingency tables to match desired marginal totals at the [Institute for Health Metrics and Evaluation (IHME)](https://www.healthdata.org/)
+Currently, I am developing mathematical and statistical methods and coded for population health statistical surveys at the [Institute for Health Metrics and Evaluation (IHME)](https://www.healthdata.org/).

 Previously, I was working on forecasting housing market indicators at [Zillow](https://www.zillowgroup.com).